WuphonsReach/BeggarsDiplomacy/README.md

 ### DPLMC_GOLD_CHANGES_HIGH

 - Player must have higher relations with the town's liege before purchasing land for a business.
 Good-natured lords require +1, upstanding lords require +3, all other lords require +5.
 This was done because the enterprises now reward more gold per week, so there needs to be a bit more work before you can purchase a business.
 - Player must have +10 reputation with the town before purchasing a business.
 This is reduced by 1/2 of the party's trade skill value.
-Again, businesses are more profitable, so do more work.
+Again, businesses are more profitable, so you must do more work.

 ### Miscellaneous